 Emily Franklin’s Tell Me How You Got Here (Terrapin Books, 2021) is a well-crafted, deep dive into the human experience and the bounds of time.
 The storytelling of this poetry collection is fragmented like a kaleidoscope of disordered vignettes; reflective of life’s absurdity and the feelings that come with digging up the past.
 The collection begins in the middle of a memory, the retelling of it implicated by the knowledge and feelings of Franklin’s present.

-Recalling a day she spent with her father before he developed Alzheimer’s, the opening poem is characterized by Franklin’s evident grief.
-She captures her heart-wrenching need to keep her memories of him alive when she says, “This is what we need: take only / what your hands can keep.
+The opening poem recalls a beautiful and emotionally charged experience, characterized by Franklin’s grief.
+She captures her heart-wrenching need to keep these memories alive when she says, “This is what we need: take only / what your hands can keep.
 Maybe that / is pain’s definition: Only one person / retaining memory for two.”
-As she takes on the burden of remembering her father’s life on his behalf, she uncovers the deep-set roots of death and time within her own life.
+As she takes on the burden of remembering, she uncovers the deep-set roots of grief and time within her own life.
 Suddenly, Franklin’s past is filled with lessons in mourning that sometimes foreshadow the things that later go wrong in her life.
 Further into the collection, in “Morning in Ushuaia (After the Court Hearings),” she asks, “How much of my current, earthbound self is built on earlier disasters?”
 Franklin continues to ask her past self similar questions throughout the book, knowing only her future self has the answers.

-Tell Me How You Got Here is a lyrical documentation of Franklin’s grief, and at the forefront of Franklin’s storytelling are her relationships with her parents and her children.
+At the forefront of Franklin’s storytelling are her relationships with her loved ones.
 She reflects on a different kind of loss as she thinks of her own children and how they will not stop getting older.
-In “Biking to Uncle Teddy’s Farm So Late in June It Feels Like July”, a poem about a morning spent with her daughter, she writes: “It will have to be enough, this morning, / just knowing whatever it is / in front of me.”
-Throughout the piece, she paints their morning with beautiful imagery while also experiencing small flashbacks to other points of her daughter’s life when she was even younger.
+In “Biking to Uncle Teddy’s Farm So Late in June It Feels Like July”, a poem about a morning spent with her son, she writes: “It will have to be enough, this morning, / just knowing whatever it is / in front of me.”
+Throughout the piece, she paints their morning with beautiful imagery while also experiencing small flashbacks to other points of her son’s life when he was even younger.
 She writes “I want always to be here”, “And I memorize you— / it’s not enough.”
-So many more moving quotes from this poem depict the familiar thought of kids growing up too fast.
+So many more moving quotes from this poem captures the familiar notion of kids growing up too fast.